actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 (Intercept)    nyc$Decor     nyc$Food     nyc$East
     -24.027        1.909        1.536        2.067
 ```
 We see that this AIC forward selection first adds "Decor", then "Food", and lastly "East".
-It also tells us that adding "Service" does not give a lower AIC as seen in the last part of the output.
+In the last part of the output, adding nothing gives a more lower AIC compared to adding "Service" hence we do not add "Service" based on the low AIC criteria.
 Hence, same as the AIC backward elimination, AIC forward selection yields the best fit model (based on AIC criteria) of $\text{nyc$Price ~ nyc$Food + nyc$Decor + nyc$East}$.

 # The final model to choose: remarks